 Security in Ignition falls into a few categories, and the bulk of the setup happens in the Gateway Webpage.
-Under Security in the Config section of the Gateway Webpage, you'll find pages for authentication, role mappings, zones, and more.
+Under Security in the Config section of the Gateway Webpage, you'll find pages for authentication, role mappings, and zones.

 - User Sources can be created and stored in Ignition, they can access user info from an external database, or from an Active Directory (AD) profile.